equinor/ert/docs/rst/manual/reference/configuration/forward_model.rst

 Configuring your own jobs
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-ERT does not limit the type of programming langugage in which a job is written,
+ERT does not limit the type of programming language in which a job is written,
 the only requirement is that it is an executable that can be run.
 It is
 therefore possible to create a program, or a script, that does whatever the
-user whish, and then have ERT run it as one of the jobs in the
+user wishes, and then have ERT run it as one of the jobs in the
 :code:`FORWARD_MODEL`.

 A job must be `installed` in order for ERT to know about it.
 All predefined
-jobs are alread installed and may be invoked by including the
+jobs are already installed and may be invoked by including the
 :code:`FORWARD_MODEL` keyword in the configuration file.
 Any other job must
 first be installed with :code:`INSTALL_JOB` as such: